kokoshibou28/kokoshibou28/README.md

 - 💞️ I’m looking to collaborate with multiple coders and
 - 📫 How to reach me email me<talha.bossthedon@gmail.com>
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: delusional
+- ⚡ Fun fact: delulululu

 <!---
 kokoshibou28/kokoshibou28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.